google/skia/site/user/api/SkSurface_Reference.md

 bool wait(int numSemaphores, const GrBackendSemaphore* waitSemaphores)
 </pre>

-Inserts a list of GPU semaphores that the current GPU-backed API must wait on before executing any more commands on the GPU for this surface.
+rause commands until signaledInserts a list of GPU semaphores that the current GPU-backed API must wait on before executing any more commands on the GPU for this surface.
 Skia will take ownership of the underlying semaphores and delete them once they have been signaled and waited on.
 If this call returns false, then the GPU back-end will not wait on any passed in semaphores,